Rokuu010/Boxing-Match-Predictor/README.md

 Live Data Integration: The system intelligently scrapes BoxRec (primary) and Wikipedia (fallback) to update fighter stats like age and wins, ensuring predictions are based on the most current data available.

-Prediction Explanations: I didn't want my model to be a simple, so I used the SHAP library to generate feature contribution charts.
+Prediction Explanations: I didn't want my model to be simple, so I used the SHAP library to generate feature contribution charts.
 This explains why the model made a certain prediction, showing which stats were the most influential.

 Fallback System: If a fighter can't be found in my local dataset, the app automatically scrapes the web and uses the average stats from my dataset for any missing information, allowing it to make a reasonable prediction for any professional boxer.